Their vocals were often 3-part harmonies with Helm, Manuel, and Danko.

 Helm and his band do a regular monthly gig called a "Midnight Ramble" at his barn, which is also a recording studio.
 The shows often attract special guests, and Elvis Costello and Steely Dan singer-keyboardist Donald Fagen have made appearances. (thanks, Stevie Lee - radio personality @ 1077 WSFR - Louisville, KY, for above 2)

-Robertson has contributed songs or worked as a music consultant on many movies, including The Departed, Gangs Of New York, Any Given Sunday and The Color Of Money. (thanks, Bertrand - Paris, France)
+Robertson and the director Martin Scorsese became good friends after Scorsese directed The Last Waltz.
+They lived together for a while, and Robertson often worked on the music for Scorsese's films; he contributed songs or worked as a music consultant on The Departed, Gangs Of New York, Raging Bull, The Color Of Money and Shutter Island. (thanks, Bertrand - Paris, France)